distkv-project/distkv/docs/install.md

 ## 3. Run Unit Tests
 If you'd like to run the unit tests of Distkv, you needn't build the full version Distkv.
 Just follow the following steps to build a simple version of Distkv and run the unit tests.

-1. Install the dependencies of Distkv.

-        bash scripts/install_dependencies.sh

-2. Build with skiping tests.
+1. Build with skiping tests.

         mvn clean install -DskipTests

-3. If you'd like to run the tests, use this command.
+2. If you'd like to run the tests, use this command.

         mvn test